HyperHDG/HyperHDG/Setup.md

 systems of equations defined by the local hybrid discontinuous Galerkin (HDG) solvers.

+Compilation of the C++ code can be done using a compiler that can deal with the standard `C++20`.
+A list of compilers that are regularly check to work can be found in the `Makefile`.
 Moreover, to visualize the output of simulations, we recommend to install `ParaView`.

 ## Obtain and install HyperHDG